TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9341/README.md

 |8 LED +3v    | 1	   | +3v3   |
 |9 MISO       |  	   |   NC   |

 *Note: Sometimes other Raspberry Pi pins are used for Reset and Data Control such as pin 22 (gpio 25) for reset and pin 18 (gpio 24) for dc.
-The pins numbers in the table above are those used by goodtft in his LCD24-show driver, and also by swkim01 for hist waveshare32b driver. [**Notro**](https://github.com/notro/fbtft/blob/master/dts/overlays/rpi/rpi-display-overlay.dts) has a dts driver for the ili9341 but that uses different dc and reset pins (dc-gpios = <&gpio 24 0>; reset-gpios = <&gpio 23 0>;) and has not been tried (i.e. compiled to a dtbo driver after changing it to reset-gpios = <&gpio 23 1>;).*
+The pin numbers in the table above are those used by goodtft in his LCD24-show driver, and are also used by swkim01 for hist waveshare32b driver. [**Notro**](https://github.com/notro/fbtft/blob/master/dts/overlays/rpi/rpi-display-overlay.dts) has a dts driver for the ili9341 but that uses different dc and reset pins (dc-gpios = <&gpio 24 0>; reset-gpios = <&gpio 23 0>;) and has not been tried (i.e. compiled to a dtbo driver after changing it to reset-gpios = <&gpio 23 1>;).*

 ### Kernel 5.45
 I used a nightly kernel 2020-08-12-raspios-buster-nightly-armhf.img, and the dts driver from [**swkim01**](https://github.com/swkim01/waveshare-dtoverlays), who has compiled a waveshare ILI9340 driver for kernel 5.4 that can also be used for this type of ILI9341 LCD display: